bitovi/academy/src/typescript/4-types.md

 ### Literals

-In Typescript, there is a subset within string, number, and boolean which allow you to refine the specificity of the type.
+In TypeScript, there is a subset within string, number, and boolean which allow you to refine the specificity of the type.
 These are called type literals.
 A string literal is a single string for example:

 ```typescript
 type StringLiteralExample = "hello";